-In my Fourth Lecture I have argued the philosophy of health and disease, and trust that the ideas there advanced are retained by you all.
+In my second Lecture I have argued the philosophy of health and disease, and trust that the ideas there advanced are retained by you all.
 When the mind is serene, and its mental and moral attributes are so balanced as to act in perfect unison; when all the internal circulating forces of the body are equalized so as to move on in one harmonious and beautiful round in their destined channels; and when the body externally stands in the same well-balanced and beautiful relation to the air, water, vegetables, and earth, then health must be the natural result of this state of things, on the principle of the common law of equilibrium, in which all other laws are involved.
 But when any or all of these are thrown out of balance, disease ensues.
 How, then, are these difficulties to be overcome, the circulating forces equalized, the mind restored to its wonted serenity, and health and happiness regained?
 In reply to these important and interesting queries, I would in the first place observe, that it is admitted by all who are acquainted with the principles of electrical science, that the atmosphere is charged with positive electricity, and the earth with negative electricity.
-Each of these electricities possess, of course, the attractive and repulsive forces.
+Each of these electricities possesses, of course, the attractive and repulsive forces.

-Now, as all diseases are either of a positive or negative character, so they must be cured by the positive. or negative electricities, or by the application of substances that contain them.
+Now, as all diseases are either of a positive or negative character, so they must be cured by the positive or negative electricities, or by the application of substances that contain them.
 We should first attempt a cure by the science of Electrical Psychology alone.
 Whether this, of itself, would prove successful or not, could be tested in a few moments, by an immediate trial of mental impressions upon the patient.
-If these were successful, the mind would resume the balance of its powers. .Its peace and contentment would be restored, and by its mental energies the nervous, and other circulating forces of the body would be equalized, and health and happiness ensue.
-But if the disease can not be psychologically cured by direct mental impressions, then we are compelled to resort to physical remedies, and make what I call physical impressions upon the body, and through these to reach the mind, because the mind and body intermutually and reciprocally affect each other.
+If these were successful, the mind would resume the balance of its powers.
+Its peace and contentment would be restored, and by its mental energies the nervous and other circulating forces of the body would be equalized, and health and happiness ensue.
+But if the disease cannot be psychologically cured by direct mental impressions, then we are compelled to resort to physical remedies, and make what I call physical impressions upon the body, and through these to reach the mind, because the mind and body intermutually and reciprocally affect each other.

 Suppose, then, the disease to be a positive one, occasioned by the positive electricity of the system being thrown out of balance.
 In all diseases of this character, even though they may be attended with severe pain, yet there is never any inflammation.
 To these make cold applications, or the positive electric forces.
-Opposites should seldom be used, for they can not act as permanent alteratives.
-Or suppose the disease to be a negative one, occasioned by the negative electricity of the system being thrown out of balance.
-All diseases of this character will be attended, not only with pain, but inflammation.
-To these we should apply the negative forces, which belong in a peculiar sense to the earth.
+Opposites should seldom be used, for they cannot act as permanent alteratives.
+Or suppose the disease to be a negative one, occasioned by the negative electricity ah in not isti iex nex l be and red.